BlockstreamResearch/bip-frost-dkg/README.md

 [^no-simulatable-dkg]: As a variant of Pedersen DKG, ChillDKG does not provide simulation-based security [GJKR07](https://doi.org/10.1007/s00145-006-0347-3).
 Roughly speaking, if ChillDKG is combined with some threshold cryptographic scheme, the security of the combination is not automatically implied by the security of the two components.
 Instead, the security of every combination must be analyzed separately.
 The security of the specific combination of SimplPedPop (as the core building block of ChillDKG) and FROST has been analyzed [CGRS23](https://eprint.iacr.org/2023/899).

-### Protocol Parties and Network Setup
+### DKG Parties and Inputs

-There are `n >= 1` *participants*, `t` of which will be required to produce a signature.
+A DKG session comprises `n >= 1` *participants*, some number `t <= n` of which will be required to produce a signature.
-Each participant has a point-to-point communication link to the *coordinator* (but participants do not have direct communication links to each other).
+Additionally, each session requires a helper party called the *coordinator*.
 If there is no dedicated coordinator, one of the participants can act as the coordinator.

+Each participant holds a long-term *host key pair* consisting of a *host public key* and a *host secret key*.
+The `n` participants in a DKG session are represented by an ordered list of their host public keys.
+The list must not contain duplicate entries, and thus the list assigns each participant a unique index in the range of `0` to `n - 1` according to the position of their host public key in the list.

+The list of host public keys and the signing threshold `t` together form the public *session parameters*, the common input to all participants and the coordinator.

+ChillDKG requires that all participants have authentic copies of all other participants' host public keys.[^trust-anchor] Authenticity of the host public keys can be verified through pairwise out-of-band comparisons between every pair of participants.
+This verification can occur at any time before the DKG session is finalized, in particular before the start of the session.

+[^trust-anchor]: No protocol can prevent man-in-the-middle attacks without this or a comparable assumption.
+Note that this requirement is implicit in other schemes as well.
+For example, setting up a multi-signature wallet via non-interactive key aggregation in MuSig2 [[BIP 327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki)] also requires the assumption that all participants have authentic copies of each other's individual public keys.

-Each participant and the coordinator, and the communication links may either be *honest*, i.e., reliable and adhering to the protocol, or *faulty*, i.e., controlled by an attacker or unreliable (e.g., due to software bugs).
+Each party (i.e., participant or coordinator) is assumed to be either *honest* (i.e., reliable and adhering to the protocol) or *faulty* (i.e., controlled by an attacker or defective).

-### Inputs and Output

-The inputs of a session consist of a long-term *host secret key* (individual to each participant, not provided by the coordinator) and public *session parameters* (common to all participants and the coordinator).
+### Network Setup

+Each participant has a point-to-point communication link to the coordinator (but participants do not need direct communication links to each other).

+Transmission errors may hamper functionality (i.e., a DKG session may fail), but even an attacker in full control of communication links will not be able to hamper security.

+### DKG Outputs

-If a session ChillDKG returns an output to a participant or the coordinator, then we say that this party *deems the protocol session successful*.
+If a ChillDKG session returns an output to a participant or the coordinator, then we say that this party *deems the protocol session successful*.
 In that case, the DKG output is a triple consisting of a *secret share* for participating in FROST signing sessions (individual to each participant, not returned to the coordinator), the *threshold public key* representing the `t`-of-`n` policy of the group (common to all participants and the coordinator), and a list of `n` *public shares* for verification of individual contributions to a FROST signing session (common to all participants and the coordinator).
 Moreover, all parties obtain *recovery data* (common to all participants and the coordinator), whose purpose is detailed in the next subsection.